barrett-ruth/cp.nvim/README.md

 # cp.nvim

+> ⚠️ **Warning**: as of 27/09/25, CodeForces upgraded their anti-scraping technology and is thus broken.
+I am actively researching a way around this.

 **The definitive competitive programming environment for Neovim**

 Scrape problems, run tests, and debug solutions across multiple platforms with zero configuration.